DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity

 \subsubsection{Time Complexity Analysis}

-The computation of our algorithm handling one network snapshot comes from two parts: (a) the initialization, and (b) the last two steps of Louvain algorithm.
+The computation of our algorithm tackling one network snapshot comes from two parts: (a) the initialization, and (b) the last two steps of Louvain algorithm.
 In the initialization, different network changes trigger different operations, thus resulting in different computation time.
-For instance, if one network change is ICEA/WI (i.e., $e_{ij}$, $c_{i}=c_{j}$), our algorithm (line 26-28) is designed to add $c_{i}$ into $\triangle C_{1}$, and add $c=\{i,j\}$ into $\triangle C_{2}$.
+For instance, if one network change is ICEA/WI (i.e., $e_{ij}$, $c_{i}=c_{j}$), our algorithm (line 26-28) will add $c_{i}$ into $\triangle C_{1}$, and add $c=\{i,j\}$ into $\triangle C_{2}$.
 The time complexity of both operations are $O(1)$, thus, the time complexity to deal with single change of ICEA/WI is $O(1)$.
 Similarly, the time complexities to deal with single change of CCEA/WI (line 29-35) and CCED/WD (no operation needed) are also $O(1)$.
-To deal with single change of ICED/WD, VA or VD, our algorithm goes through the set of neighbor vertices of the changed edge, and thus, result in $O(\frac{|E|}{|V|})$ time complexity.
+To deal with single change of ICED/WD, VA or VD, our algorithm runs through the set of neighbor vertices of the changed edge, and thus, result in $O(\frac{|E|}{|V|})$ time complexity.
 Furthermore, as shown in Algorithm~\ref{alg:DynaMoInitialization}, each network snapshot usually has multiple network changes.
 Since the number of network changes is proportional to $\triangle E$, the overall time complexity of the initialization is $O(|\triangle E|)$ or $O(|\triangle E| \cdot \frac{|E|}{|V|})$.

 The time complexity of the original Louvain algorithm is $O(|E|)$.
-However, compared with the Louvain algorithm initialization, our algorithm considers the pervious community structure and designs an initialization phase to compress the number of edges left for the second phase as much as possible.
+However, compared with the Louvain algorithm initialization, our algorithm considers the historical information and designs an initialization phase to reduce the number of edges left for the second phase analysis as much as possible.
 Thus, the time complexity of the second phase of our algorithm is $O(|E|^{*})$, where $|E|^{*} \ll |E|$.
 Hence, the overall best case time complexity of our algorithm is $O(|\triangle E| +|E|^{*})$, and the worst case is $O(|\triangle E| \cdot \frac{|E|}{|V|}+|E|^{*})$.